relativisticturtle/intcode-adventure-2021/prologue.md

 ---

 Two hours later you descend into the darkness with the re-purposed Millenium Penguin.
 The Elves have briefed you on the details of the situation and generously volunteered you for this important mission.
-Among the equipment hastily installed onboard is a star-powered key-finding antenna, Christmas lights ("they might come in handy!"), and still in the backseat sits the IntCode-machine silent, waiting.
+Among the equipment hastily installed onboard is a star-powered key-finding antenna, Christmas lights ("*they might come in handy!*"), and still in the backseat sits the IntCode-machine silent, waiting.

-"I guess it’s you and me again, ``I2C2``" you say, using the nickname with which you have begun to fondly refer to the machine.
+"I guess it’s you and me again, ``I2C2``."

-You find a box of (*thousands*) spare cables and relay switches and get to work, praying that you did manage to cleanse ``I2C2`` from bugs.
+You find a box of (*thousands*) spare cables and relay switches and get to work, praying that you *did* manage to cleanse ``I2C2`` from bugs.

 "Let’s go on an Adventure!"